RangerMauve/hyper-sdk/README.md

 You can initialize a [Hypercore](https://github.com/hypercore-protocol/hypercore) instance by passing in a key, a name to derive a key from, or a URL containing either a key or a DNS name.

-You can also pass additional options for whether the hypercore should be replicated as sparse or not.

 Unlike corestore, you may not initialize a hypercore from a `null` key since everything must be derivable or loadable.

 Unless `autoJoin` is set to `false`, the peer discovery will be automatically started for the core.